-Rachel Louise Martin, Ph.D., is a writer and public intellectual.
+First the facts: Rachel Louise Martin, Ph.D., is a writer & public intellectual.
 She earned a doctorate in women's & gender history from the University of North Carolina, Chapel Hill.
-Her work has appeared in O Magazine, Oxford American, The Atlantic online and CityLab, and she was a guest columnist for Catapult.
-She has been featured on the BBC's Food Chain, KCRW's Good Food and the Michelle Meow Show.
+Her work has appeared in O Magazine, Oxford American, The Atlantic online, & CityLab, & she was a guest columnist for Catapult.
+She has been featured on the BBC's Food Chain, KCRW's Good Food, & the Michelle Meow Show.
 Her essay "How Hot Chicken Really Happened" was included in Cornbread Nation 2015: The Best of Southern Food Writing.
 Her first book, Hot, Hot Chicken: A Nashville Story, will be out in Spring 2021.
+She is also the founder & principal consultant at Quill, Fork, & Cork, a historical food & beverage agency.